remotion-dev/remotion/packages/docs/docs/lambda/custom-destination.md

 - When calling [`downloadMedia()`](/docs/lambda/downloadmedia#bucketname) or [`getRenderProgress()`](/docs/lambda/getrenderprogress#bucketname), you must pass the AWS `bucketName` where the site resides in, not the bucket name of the foreign cloud.
 - When calling [`downloadMedia()`](/docs/lambda/downloadmedia#s3outputprovider) or [`getRenderProgress()`](/docs/lambda/getrenderprogress#s3outputprovider), you must provide the `s3OutputProvider` option with the same credentials again.
+- By default, Remotion [assumes you use ACL](/docs/lambda/troubleshooting/bucket-disallows-acl) which is less common on other clouds.
+You need to set `privacy: "no-acl"` if you don't want to use ACL.

 This feature is not supported from the CLI.